TacoTheDank/Scoop/README.md

       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/packages/taco.scoop/)

-This app saves the stack trace of a crashing app and displays all crashes in a list so you don't have to look through a long annoying logcat anymore.
+Scoop catches and saves the stack traces of crashing apps and displays all crashes in a list so you don't have to look through annoyingly long logcats anymore.

-Additionally, you get a notification on every crash that displays the most important information.
+Extremely useful for app debugging.

+Scoop supports both rooted and non-rooted devices (though non-rooted devices require some [setup](https://github.com/TacoTheDank/Scoop#guide)).

 Features:
-- Search in crashed apps
-- Search in stack traces
+- Search (apps, stack traces)
 - Crash preview in notifications (configurable in settings)
-- Combination of the same crashes / apps to avoid long repetitive lists (configurable in settings)
+- Combination of the same crashes / apps to avoid repetitive lists (configurable in settings)
-- Crash blacklist
+- App blacklist
-- Quick actions in notifications to copy / share a stack trace
+- Quick actions in notifications to copy / share stack traces
-- Supports uploading to dogbin for convenient sharing
+- Dogbin upload support for convenient sharing

-## Instructions
+## Guide

-Instructions on how to set up the app can be found [here](https://github.com/TacoTheDank/Scoop/wiki).
+Instructions on how to set the app up can be found [here](https://github.com/TacoTheDank/Scoop/wiki).

-## Fork info
+## General info

+This app is a fork of https://github.com/paphonb/Scoop.

 This fork aims to further improve and maintain the original app, as it seems to me that paphonb is finished with it.